Kulan reintroduction to Central Kazakhstan

 FZS and its partners on site

-A small step for a kulan - a big step for the species!
+A small step for a Kulan - a big step for the species!
 For the first time in almost 100 years, an Asiatic wild ass steps onto the central plains again.
 The animals are monitored in a 55-hectare enclosure for six months before being released into the steppe.

 Kulanstute steht mit neugeborenem Fohlen auf der Steppe